Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

     print("Discount rate for Book with ID ", book_id, "is:", discount_rate)
 # => Discount rate for Book with ID  123 is: 0.20000000000000001
 ```

+If line 1 is commented out like this:  #  1 - let discount_rate: Float64  # no initialization yet!
+you get the error: `error: use of unknown declaration 'discount_rate'`
+So every variable must be declared before it is used.

 See also: bookstore.mojo